 Emergency notification systems with GPS-based interactive maps can keep these employees on the radar wherever they go.
 Employers can not only track their movements on a map, but receive distress calls without them having to swipe, log into their phones, or dial a single number.
 SafeSignal, for example, is a revolutionary product that enables users to plug a bright yellow tether into their mobile phone’s audio jack and when removed, instantly emits an audible alarm as it automatically alerts authorities.
-GPS via the app allows first responders to find them, along with pre-inputted personal information, such as clothing, building number, and/or car description.
+GPS via this lone worker safety app allows first responders to find them, along with pre-inputted personal information, such as clothing, building number, and/or car description.

 Whether you have traveling employees or everyone works in a single office location, it is impossible to predict every what-if scenario that can occur in and around the workplace.
 Everything from workplace violence, nearby protests and rallies to criminal activity in the vicinity, natural disasters, hazardous spills, fires, or terrorist activity – things can happen.
 The 24-hour news circuits are great for breaking news, but is this how you want to get your information when your employees are at risk?
 Will these reports be specific enough for you to know if your people are in danger?